wangyat15/SE-WCPS/README.md

 # Spatio-Temporal Datacubes: The OGC/ISO Coverage Standards

-This repository contains the implementation of a Python library that allows us to iteract with the Rasdaman server via convenient API.
+This repository contains the implementation of a Python library that allows us to interact with the Rasdaman server via convenient API.

 ## Set Up